Last updated on April 16, 2026

 What Are “No Maximum Hand Size” Cards in MTG?

-Infinite hand size, or “no maximum hand size,” cards allow you to ignore the maximum hand size rule.
+In Magic, infinite hand size/“no maximum hand size” cards are exactly what they sound like: cards that allow you to ignore the maximum hand size rule.
 Your maximum hand size is usually seven, and you have to discard down to that number during your cleanup step.
 These cards get around that.

 Some have a temporary effect, but most continually grant the effect while they’re on board or until the end of the game.